 3. Establish Company Security Protocols

-Having a centralized strategy for dealing with security issues will ascertain that everyone is following protocol and not exposing sensitive information to cyber risks.
+Having a centralized strategy for dealing with security issues will ensure that everyone is following protocol and not exposing sensitive information to cyber risks.

 A policy of this sort may include: